odlgroup/odl/doc/source/odl.set.space.rst

 **Element creation:** ``element(inp=None)``

-This public method is the factory for the inner :class:`LinearSpaceVector` class.
+This public method is the factory for the inner `LinearSpaceVector` class.
 It creates a new element of the space, either from scratch or from an existing data container.
-In the simplest possible case, it just delegates the construction to the :class:`LinearSpaceVector` class.
+In the simplest possible case, it just delegates the construction to the `LinearSpaceVector` class.

 If no data is provided, the new element is **merely allocated, not initialized**, thus it can contain *any* value.